feelpp/feelpp-book/GettingStarted/prerequisites/README.md

 =====

 In order to use Feel++, a set of tools are required.
 In the following, we will briefly present them *via* a simple project that performs basic arithmetic operations.
-### dummy project
+####Dummy project

-The aim of that project is to sum, subtract, divide and multiply two numbers given *via* the command line using a c++ class.
+The aim of this project is to sum, subtract, divide and multiply two numbers given *via* the command line using a C++ class.

 **The project files are :**
 #### main.cpp
 ```c++